 Competition.
 In our Individual Risk business, we face competition from independent insurance companies, subsidiaries or affiliates of major worldwide companies and others, some of which have greater financial and other resources than we do.
-Primary insurers compete on the basis of various factors including distribution channels, product, price, service, financial strength and reputation.
-Many of our Reinsurance segment competitors listed above also compete for the program business and quota share reinsurance we write within our Individual Risk segment.
+Primary insurers compete on the basis of various factors including distribution quota share reinsurance we write within our Individual Risk segment.
 We believe that our principal competitors in the program business of our Individual Risk segment include operating subsidiaries of AIG, Arch, WR Berkley Corp. ("Berkley"), Berkshire, Hannover Re and Zurich Financial Services Group ("Zurich").